tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 categories: technology security
 ---

 `gRPC` is an Open Source piece of technology that comes out from the Google factory.
-It enables a user to create a `.proto` specification file, and generate basic client and server stubs in as many as 9 languages. `gRPC` works strictly with HTTP2 alone and also comes with inbuilt TLS capabilities. `gRPC` also says that it does not transfer credentials without encryption over the wire.
+It enables a user to use a `.proto` specification file to generate basic client and server stubs in as many as nine languages. `gRPC` works strictly with HTTP2 alone and also comes with inbuilt TLS capabilities. `gRPC` also says that it does not transfer credentials without encryption over the wire.

-I decided to take a stab at establishing a secure RPC communication line between a `gRPC-Java` server and an `Python` client.
+I decided to take a stab at establishing a secure RPC communication line between a [`gRPC-Java` server](https://github.com/tripathi-gaurav/gRPC-demo-server) and an [`Python` client](https://github.com/tripathi-gaurav/gRPC-demo-client-py).

+In this post and related GitHub repositories, you should be able to run the client and server, without having to go and study the `Protobuf` and `gRPC` documentation.
+The post requires understand of `Maven` package management tool to clean and build dependencies.

+Also, I was able to develop and `Android` client to the `gRPC-java` server and communicate between them without `TLS` encryption.
+So, you can choose to skip Step-1 and Step-2 after completing Step-0.

 # Step-0: Creating an unencrypted gRPC server
 1. If you are using Maven and Eclipse, you will need to download the jar `maven-os-plugin` as mentioned [here](https://github.com/trustin/os-maven-plugin#issues-with-eclipse-m2e-or-other-ides) and place it in `<ECLIPSE_HOME>/plugins` folder.